lesterbp/site-screenshot/README.md

 if you have Makefile installed
 - `make start`
-otherwise
-- `docker-compose up`
+- otherwise: `docker-compose up`

 # stopping the app
 once started terminating the process via ^c (ctrl + c) should be enough but if for some reason that the containers are still running you may try these commands

 if you have Makefile installed
 - `make stop`
-otherwise
-- `docker-compose down`
+- otherwise: `docker-compose down`

 # running the tests
 the tests includes linting your codes and running unit test

 if you have Makefile installed
 - `make test`
-otherwise
-- `docker-compose run --rm node-chromium sh -c "make _lint && make _unitTest"`
+- otherwise: `docker-compose run --rm node-chromium sh -c "make _lint && make _unitTest"`

 # running shell inside a container
 maybe you need something to debug and wanted to be in a shell inside the container

 if you have Makefile installed
 - `make shell`
-otherwise
-- `docker-compose run --rm node-chromium-db sh`
+- otherwise: `docker-compose run --rm node-chromium-db sh`

 # using the API
 <TODO>